Derived categories and rationality of conic bundles: Rational conic bundles over the plane

 \end{theorem}

 \begin{remark} The conic bundle described in Thm. \ref{bolos} is standard.
 This is straightforward from the description in \cite{micheleconicbundle}. \end{remark}

-For any plane quartic curve $C$ with at most double points, we are going to obtain a structure of a standard conic bundle on $\PP^2$ degenerating on $C$ by taking the restriction of $\widetilde{\varphi}$ to suitable hyperplanes of $\PP^3$ for suitable choices of the genus two curve $\Gamma$.
-In fact every such quartic curve can be obtained via hyperplane intersection with an appropriate Jacobian Kummer surface, see \cite[Rem.
+For any plane quartic curve $C$ with at most double points, we are going to obtain a structure of a standard conic bundle on $\PP^2$ degenerating on $C$ by taking the restriction of $\widetilde{\varphi}$ to suitable hyperplanes $H\subset \PP^3$ for suitable choices of the genus two curve $\Gamma$ (and hence degenerating on the quartic curve $H\cap Kum(\Gamma)$).
+In fact every quartic curve with at most double points can be obtained via hyperplane intersection with an appropriate Jacobian Kummer surface, see \cite[Rem.
 2.2]{almeida-gruson-perrin} and \cite{verraprym}.

+\begin{proposition} Let $X \to \PP^2$ be a standard conic bundle whose discriminant locus is a degree $4$ curve.
+Then there exists a smooth genus $2$ curve $\Gamma$ and an embedding $\Gamma \subset Z$ into a smoth quadric threefold, such that $X$ is isomorphic to the blow-up of $Z$ along $\Gamma$. \end{proposition}

+\begin{proof} First, given $\Gamma$, we use Thm. \ref{bolos} to construct explicitly a conic bundle with the required properties.